lmns-solutions/arduino-interactive-lessons/esp32/pot-fade.md

 ## Materials

-You'll need the same materials as the [last lesson](led-fade.md) but also a 10kΩ trim potentiometer.
+You'll need the same materials as the {% include tlink.html id='esp32-led-fade' text='last lesson' %} but also a 10kΩ trim potentiometer.

 | Breadboard | ESP32 | LED | Resistor | Trimpot |
 | ---------- |:-----:|:-----:|:-----:|